 A carer provides non-medical support to a patient at home, including personal care (help to bathe or dress), social care (listening and chatting) and any domestic chores the patient struggles with, such as cooking and cleaning.

 Most patients will struggle with the mental impact of a chronic or terminal illness and may need the services of a psychologist or counsellor.
+The illness or treatment may also lead to difficulties with communication or swallowing and a patient will require a speech pathologist.

-What is included in Palliative Care?
+What is Included in Palliative Care?

 Depending on the disease or illness and its impact on the patient, a different type of care will suit one individual better than the next.